-The Addison County Committee on Opiate Addition grew out of the 5 Town Drug & Safety Alliance (Bristol, Lincoln, Starksboro, New Haven & Monkton) that was formed because community members were concerned about break-ins, thefts and needles on the green.
+Addison County Coalition on Substance Use and Prevention grew out of the 5 Town Drug & Safety Alliance (Bristol, Lincoln, Starksboro, New Haven & Monkton) that was formed because community members were concerned about break-ins, thefts and needles on the green.
 It became Addison County-wide after the Governor’s Forum on Opiate Use in 2014.
 The group now meets regularly and through this collaboration, we have increased the number of doctors providing Medication Assisted Treatment in throughout Addison County.

 Prescription Drug Disposal